About Relevance Generative Answering (RGA)

 Important

-Coveo uses generative AI technology to generate an answer based solely on your enterprise’s content that resides in a secure index in your Coveo organization.
-Semantic search capabilities ensure that the most contextually relevant content is used to generate answers.
+The RGA model leverages generative AI technology to generate an answer based solely on the content that you specify, such as your enterprise content.
+The content resides in a secure index in your Coveo organization.

-RGA leverages large language models (LLMs) and all Coveo’s existing indexing, AI, personalization, recommendation, machine learning, relevance, and security features.
+RGA works with Coveo’s existing indexing, AI, personalization, recommendation, machine learning, relevance, and security features.
 Resulting in a powerful enterprise-ready solution that generates answers that are relevant, personalized, and secure.
 All while respecting your enterprise’s privacy and security.
+For more information, see Relevance Generative Answering (RGA) data security.

-RGA is designed to integrate seamlessly in the existing user experience in a Coveo-powered search interface.
-A single search box supports both lexical (keyword) and semantic search.
-This hybrid approach means that the search interface is able to handle both simple and complex user queries, and provides both traditional search results and a generated answer.
+RGA integrates seamlessly with the existing user experience in a Coveo-powered search interface.
+A single search box supports both simple and complex natural language user queries, and provides both traditional search results and a generated answer.

-The answer is generated in real time on the search results page.
+The answer is generated in real time in a dedicated area on the search results page.
 If the user then applies filters to narrow down the search results, the answer regenerates on-the-fly based on the selected filters.
 The generated answer also includes citations that reference the indexed content that was used to generate the answer.
+For more information, see RGA component features.

 Note

-The following steps describe the RGA workflow as shown in the above diagram:
+The following steps describe the answer-generation flow as shown in the above diagram:

-1. A user enters a query in a Coveo-powered search interface that has RGA enabled.
+1. A user enters a query in a Coveo-powered search interface that was configured for RGA.

-5. The RGA model uses prompt engineering and grounding to create a prompt that’s sent to the GPT LLM to generate the text.
-The prompt includes instructions, the query, and the relevant passages.
+5. The RGA model uses prompt engineering and grounding to create a prompt that it sends to the generative LLM (GPT LLM).
+The prompt includes instructions, the query, and the relevant chunks.

 1